odawage/ROH-vs-IBD/README.md

     - [name of dataset]
       - [set all raw ADAM files here]

-The rest of the result folder are created by the scripts
+The rest of the result folders are created by the scripts

 # Order of running the files :yellow_heart: